aurmich/module_lang_fila3/docs/model-translations.md

-# Model Translations in Multi-Module Applications
+# Model Translations in `saluteora`

 ## Overview
-In a multi-language application, translating model data such as content, user information, or service descriptions is critical for accessibility across different languages.
+In a healthcare application like `saluteora`, translating model data such as medical content, patient information, or service descriptions is critical for user accessibility across different languages.
 This document outlines how to implement model translations without packages and explores package-based solutions for more complex needs.

 ## Approach 1: Manual Model Translations (Without Packages)